 On behalf of the team, I would like to welcome you to St Mary’s and to Nursery.
 We are so glad you have chosen to become part of the St. Mary’s family.
 I am the Early Years Lead which covers both Nursery and Reception.
-Miss Etherington is the Nursery teacher and the team also consists of some super teaching assistants (Mrs Roberts, Mrs Falconer, Miss Wilson and Miss Appleyard).
+Mrs Binks is the Nursery teacher and the team also consists of some super teaching assistants (Mrs Roberts, Mrs Falconer and Miss Wilson).
 Your child will be part of a key worker group with one of the members of the team.
 This gives them the opportunity to be welcomed by the same friendly, familiar face each day.
 We have a team approach and although the children are in key worker groups, the nursery and outdoor area are shared so all the adults work with all the children.
 Your child will work within the Early Years Curriculum which is for children from Birth to 5.
 Learning opportunities are planned in to ensure they make progress through the various stages of development for 3-4 year olds.

 It is vital that children are settled and feel safe and happy in nursery.
 Our initial aim is to ensure this is the case for your child.
 We have a strong ethos for children developing skills and independence through play and real-life experiences.